pan1kt/GamingTweaks/README.md

 [Windows 10 by Revision 1809 S1.8.iso](https://drive.google.com/file/d/1Q_Rzwbdx5qCPnQqDARtn41j7c8Y2AQPy/view?usp=sharing) <br/>
 [*Learn more about them in Revision discord*](https://discordapp.com/invite/CCxWegZ)

 **Note:** Installing them in MBR or GPT might give you different feels ingame.
-Experiment between with those two options<br/>
+Experiment between those two options<br/>
-If you play games at any windowed mode, use Windows 7 or you will have to deal with DWM. <br/>
+DWM (Desktop Window Manager) is prooved to be bad in every scenario, you should remove it in any win version. <br/>
-Windows 7 is by far the best for performance, but you can wisely pick and tweak newer versions as well.<br/>
+Windows 7 is by far the best for performance, but you can wisely pick, experiment and tweak newer versions as well.<br/>

 ## Windows Timers

+Windows timers are a complex topic.
+There are different types and results may vary. <br/>
 To undo a command in BCDEdit, do bcdedit /deletevalue X (where X is useplatformclock, x2apicpolicy, etc.)

 bcdedit /set disabledynamictick yes (Windows 8+) <br/>